Snorkeler finds rare giant oarfish off California coast

 A spokesman for Guided Discoveries, the educational nonprofit that operates programs on Catalina Island, said the sea creature's skeleton will likely be put on display for visitors.

-(This story was refiled to fix meter conversion in the fifth paragraph)
+(This story has been refiled to fix meter conversion in paragraph five)

 (Reporting by Tim Gaynor; Editing by Cynthia Johnston and Gunna Dickson)